Home - Vegetables - Roasted Acorn Squash with Brown Butter

 Hard skin squashes can seem daunting to deal with when they’re sitting on your cutting board.
 No need to worry, though.
 Grab your sharpest knife (like a good chef’s knife) and let’s get slicing:

-You can totally eat the skin on acorn squash.
-The skin isn’t too thick, and it crisps up during roasting.
-I think it adds texture and a nice dramatic color (it turns very dark green) so I leave it on.
+The acorn squash skin is totally edible.
+It’s not too thick and will crisp up during roasting.
+I think it adds texture and a nice dramatic color (it turns very dark green).
+You can also compromise and peel it off in strips.

 Roasted Acorn Squash with Brown Butter on a plate with parsley, green onion and cheese on top